Departmental Mission Statement

 2011-2012: Ziad Rohayem MD

-From St Joseph University-Hotel Dieu de France Medical Center, Beirut Lebanon - To Union Memorial Hospital, Baltimore MD - To St Joseph Teaching Hospital at Beirut and Eye & Ear Hospital, Lebanon.
+From St Joseph University-Hotel Dieu de France Medical Center, Beirut Lebanon - To the Maryland Nose and Sinus Center, Baltimore MD - To St Joseph Teaching Hospital at Beirut and Eye & Ear Hospital, Lebanon.

 Bio and Personal Statement